AI for Internal Finance Teams — Free webinar on using Claude/AI for variance commentary. June 4, 11 am AEST. Register now →

 Purchase order matching is the AP control that connects what a business agreed to buy with what it is being asked to pay.
+For businesses evaluating whether their current process has this gap, the real cost of manual AP quantifies what unmatched invoices actually cost in practice.
 Without it, invoices can be approved for amounts that differ from the agreed price, for quantities greater than what was received, or from vendors that were never authorised.

 What PO matching is and what it is not